kubernetes/enhancements/keps/sig-node/5018-dra-adminaccess/README.md

 In Kubernetes 1.31 (before this KEP was introduced), an example validating admission policy
 [was provided](https://github.com/kubernetes/kubernetes/blob/4aeaf1e99e82da8334c0d6dddd848a194cd44b4f/test/e2e/dra/test-driver/deploy/example/admin-access-policy.yaml#L1-L11)
-which restricts access to this option.
-It is the responsibility of cluster admins to ensure that such a policy is installed if the cluster shouldn't allow unrestricted access.
+which restricted access to this option.
+It was formerly the responsibility of cluster admins to ensure that such a policy was installed if the cluster shouldn't have allowed unrestricted access.

 Starting in Kubernetes 1.33 (when this KEP was introduced), a validation has been added to the REST storage layer to only authorize `ResourceClaim` or